rossj/rackit/README.md

 Upserts the metadata for the specified cloud file.

-### #getURI(cloudPath)
+### #getURI(cloudPath [, ttl])

-Returns the complete CDN URI for a given file.
-Will only work if the file's container is CDN enabled.
+Returns a URI for a given file.
+If the ttl parameter is omitted, then a CDN URI will be returned (if the container is CDN enabled).
+If ttl is specified, a temporary URI will be given which is valid for ttl seconds.

 # TODO